brokenprogrammer/BrokenDiscord/README.md

 BrokenDiscord is a [Discord](https://discordapp.com) API Library written in [F#](https://fsharp.org/).
 The main purpose is to provide a functional alternative that is both clean and easy to use.

 ## Installation
-The library is soon to be added to NuGet.
+The library is available through [NuGet](https://www.nuget.org/packages/BrokenDiscord/).

 ## Usage
 The classic ping pong example can be found [here](https://github.com/brokenprogrammer/BrokenDiscord/blob/master/BrokenDiscord.Examples/Ping/Ping.fs).
 More examples will be added in the future.